CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Crosstalk

 \subsection{Measurement}

-During in-lab testing of the 280~GHz instrument module we observed elevated crosstalk through the full readout chain.
+During in-lab testing of the 280~GHz instrument module we observed elevated crosstalk through full readout chains.
 Cold measurements confirmed no significant reflections in the readout chains, so we are confident excess pickup is primarily occurring between different readout chains.
 We sometimes refer to this as inter-channel crosstalk.
-In order to isolate the source of this crosstalk, we perform warm S21 measurements using an Agilent E5071C VNA over the full readout bandwidth for the TiN and Al arrays installed in the 280~GHz module, which combined span a range from 300~MHz - 1.5~GHz.
-Crosstalk measurements are performed for a variety of configurations: a lone stripline, a stripline with a SMP-SMA transition PCB connected on either end (mimicking the readout structure in Mod-Cam), and a lone transition PCB.
+In order to isolate the source of this crosstalk, we performed warm S21 measurements using an Agilent E5071C VNA over the full readout bandwidth for the TiN and Al arrays installed in the 280~GHz module, which combined span a range from 300~MHz - 1.5~GHz.
+Crosstalk measurements were performed for a variety of configurations: a lone stripline, a stripline with a SMP-SMA transition PCB connected on either end (mimicking the readout structure in Mod-Cam shown in Fig. \ref{fig:pcb_picture}), and a lone transition PCB.